MikaVirkkunen/architecture-center/docs/anti-patterns/synchronous-io/index.md

 }
 ```

-This code uses the `await` operator to return control to the calling environment while the asynchronous operation is performed.
-The subsequent code effectively acts as a continuation that runs when the asynchronous operation has completed.
+The `await` operator returns control to the calling environment while the asynchronous operation is performed.
+The code after this statement acts as a continuation that runs when the asynchronous operation has completed.

 A well designed service should also provide asynchronous operations.
 Here is an asynchronous version of the web service that returns user profiles.
 The `GetUserProfileAsync` method depends on having an asynchronous version of the User Profile service.